thepechinator/graphql-sync/README.md

 This is a promise-free wrapper of [GraphQL.js](https://github.com/graphql/graphql-js) for [ArangoDB](https://www.arangodb.com) that replaces all asynchronous code with synchronous equivalents.

+**Note**: Looking for GraphQL 0.12 and later?
+[GraphQL.js now can be used synchronously](https://github.com/graphql/graphql-js/releases/tag/v0.12.0).
+Just add `graphql` as a node dependency of your service and use it directly.
+Note that you'll need to use the `graphqlSync` method instead of the `graphql` method in the examples below.

 ## Getting Started

 An overview of GraphQL in general is available in the